Back in 2018 we (Katrin and I) moved from Snohomish, Washington (State not DC) to Roanoke, Virginia. Read about it or watch it here.

 I would be doing the navigating and leading, driving the Jeep with our female Cat, Remi.
 Not exactly a masculine look for me but I take my coffee with extra DGAF.

 Not only did we load our last minute items in the hurricane, but the pets too.
 I also had to turn in the keys at the office plus make a last minute donation to Good Will.
 All in the lovely sideways summer rain.
-At least it wasn’t cold rain.
+At least it wasn’t cold.

 Pressing on, we headed North from Tennessee through Kentucky and ended up one Highway 51 from Kentucky over a bridge to Highway 62 in Illinois for a couple hundred yards on a small island and then across another bridge into Missouri.
 That is definitely the fastest that I have ever crossed through a state.

 I always joke with people about the humidity zone here in the USA and I was excited to be so close to leaving the humid side of the country.
 Not to mention fall weather was ahead for September and I am a big fan of colder weather.
-Also, cicadas are spawned straight from hell.
+As a side note, cicadas are spawned straight from hell.

 The next morning I was more than excited to get into Kansas, simply because that meant I was finally going to get to see Colorado.
 Which has been on my bucket list for a long time.

 Kansas isn’t much to write about.
-We stopped near the halfway point in the City of Wilson, which is the Czech capitol of Kansas.
-Where we were surprised by a the worlds largest hand painted Czech egg.
+We stopped near the center of the state at the City of Wilson, which is the Czech capitol of Kansas.
+We were pleasantly surprised by a the worlds largest hand painted Czech egg.
 If you’re entering Wilson, you CAN’T miss it.

-The following day we drove at MACH JESUS SPEED to get to Colorado.
+The following day after packing up camp, we drove at MACH JESUS SPEED to get to Colorado.
 Since thus far the whole trip has been a bust and Colorado was where we had some actual plans laid out.

 Colorado is where the trip really started for us.
 First up was Fort Collins.
 We had friends in that area that we could stay with and provide us with a base of operations to leave one car, the trailer, and animals with.
 Oh and see them too of course!